HomeMy WebLinkAboutO-25-06 Accessory Dwelling UnitsORDINANCE NO.O-25-06

 (7) The accessory dwelling unit shall be serviced by centralized water and wastewater if those utilities

-development on those adiacent oronerties.
+development on those adiacent properties.

 dwelling unit and ADU.